A DDoS attack can annihilate your website’s foundation. It can crash, go offline, and fail to meet users’ expectations.

-That’s why it’s important that you take steps to prevent a DDoS attack from happening.
+That’s why you must take steps to prevent future attacks from happening.

-A DDoS (Distributed Denial Of Service) attack involves an enormous volume of traffic being directed at a specific website with malicious intent.
-The goal is to overload the website’s servers so they can’t handle the traffic.
-This can cause the website to crash and go offline, and it can even corrupt the site’s content, adversely affecting its ability to meet legitimate user requests.
+A DDoS or distributed denial-of-service attack involves an enormous volume of traffic directed at a specific website with malicious intent.
+The goal is to overload the web servers so they can’t handle the traffic.
+This can cause the website to crash and go offline and even corrupt its content, adversely affecting its ability to meet legitimate user requests.

 Let’s get started!

 As mentioned above, when a DDoS attack happens, a large volume of fake traffic is sent to a website in an attempt to weaken its host servers until it crashes.
 The site under attack typically crashes because the increased traffic exhausts the bandwidth limit or overloads the website’s servers.

 There are a couple of types of DDoS attacks you should be familiar with.